Frequently Asked Questions (FAQ)

 WHAT IS THE DIFFERENCE IN THE 2-DAY EXAM AND THE 1-DAY EXAM?

 If an applicant is admitted to the bar in another jurisdiction, he or she may be eligible to take the Attorneys’ exam which consists of the 2 MPT and 4 Essay questions.
 The 1-day exam applicant does not take the MBE.Back to TOP

 I WAS JUST ADMITTED TO ANOTHER JURISDICTION.
 CAN I CONVERT FROM THE TWO-DAY TO THE ONE-DAY EXAM?

 If you meet the deadline and are otherwise eligible, you may convert from the two-day to the one-day exam if you become admitted in another jurisdiction.
 You may access information regarding converting under Bar Examination Information located on the Bar Examination tab.
 Click here for more information.Back to TOP

-WHAT IF MY LAW SCHOOL CAN’T GET MY TRANSCRIPT HERE BY THE DEADLINE?
+WHAT IS THE TRANSCRIPT DEADLINE, AND WHAT IF MY LAW SCHOOL CAN’T GET MY TRANSCRIPT TO THE OFFICE OF BAR ADMISSIONS BY THE DEADLINE?

-If your official transcript will not be available by the posted deadline, your school may provide a Dean’s Letter stating that you have been awarded the J.D. degree in lieu of the official transcript.
+Transcripts must be received by the Office of Bar Admissions by 4:00 p.m. on the transcript deadline (which is January 31 for the February exam and June 30 for the July exam).
+If your official law school transcript will not be available by the posted deadline, your school may provide a Dean’s Letter stating that you have been awarded the J.D. degree in lieu of the official transcript.
 The official transcript, however, must be received in our office in order for you to receive your results from the Bar examination.Back to TOP

 HOW DO I FIND OUT ABOUT EDUCATIONAL WAIVERS?